 Our New Home and Gardens

-Eight months ago we moved home, it was a week before Christmas and I was feeling the whip.
-There was so much to be done, including wrap presents for four children.
+Eight months ago we moved home, it was a week before Christmas and I was feeling the pressure.
+There was so much to be done, including gift wrapping a mountain of presents for the kids.
 What a challenge and the adrenaline was pumping!
-I suffer from random pains all over my body, which can be tiring, but I was about to discover that I still have loads of physical determination and sitting at a PC hadn’t softened me.
+I was about to discover that I still have loads of physical determination and sitting at a PC hadn’t softened me.

 I got the new front-room (living-room) decorated 100%, in-time for Christmas Eve.
 By New Year I had already started on the garden.
 That was the beginning of a massive task which I did without much help and I learned a lot from it – that right there is why I do things myself.
-The larger home, the new gardens, it all felt like a job by February because I worked around the clock, into the dark, through all winter weather, every day until…it was done!
+The larger home, the new gardens, it all felt like a job by February because I worked around the clock, literally into the dark, through all winter weather, every day until this…

 What matters is that I enjoyed it a lot and that really got me thinking about all the time I spend behind a computer coding.
-I’ve worked hard all of my life but never done a job that relates to what I was doing outside and I started considering if I should be doing something physical even part-time.
+I’ve worked hard all of my life but never done a job that relates to what I was doing in my own garden.

 That is when I realized how important it is to show character and general skills through our portfolios.
 We can use blogging to back up claims that we work hard and can multitask or take on just about any job.